ARCH2006/Cloud-account-set-up-and-services/README.md

 using System.Collections.Generic;
 using UnityEngine;

-public class NewBehaviourScript : MonoBehaviour
+public class Rotate : MonoBehaviour
 {
     // Start is called before the first frame update void Start()